Learning Aligned Stability in Neural ODEs Reconciling Accuracy with Robustness: Methodology

-Compared to PICNN, it introduces a softmax attention mechanism that dynamically selects features relevant to the equilibrium point $c$, enhancing discriminativity among PRoAs.
-In addition, it also avoids output explosion from non-negative $A_i^{(z)}$ by serving as weight normalization, ensuring training stability even in deep architectures.
-The following proposition formalizes the convexity guarantee of IACNN, with proof in Appendix. \begin{proposition} Let $A_i^{(z)}$ ($i = 1, \dots, k-1$) be nonnegative matrices and $\sigma_i(\cdot)$ convex non-decreasing activation functions.
-Then the $k$-layer IACNN $g(x, c)$ defined in \eqref{eq:3.1}-\eqref{eq:3.3} is convex in $x$. \end{proposition}
+where $u_i, z_i$ are hidden units, $\circ$ is the Hadamard product, and convexity in $x$ is preserved by enforcing $A_i^{(z)} \geq 0$ and using convex non-decreasing activations $\sigma_i(\cdot)$.
+The following proposition formalizes the convexity guarantee of PIACNN, with proof in the Appendix \ref{app:pro1}. \begin{proposition} Let $A_i^{(z)}$ ($i = 0, \dots, k-1$) be nonnegative matrices and $\sigma_i(\cdot)$ convex non-decreasing activation functions.
+Then the $k$-layer PIACNN $g(x, c)$ defined in \eqref{eq:3.1}-\eqref{eq:3.3} is convex in $x$. \end{proposition}

-The overall function $\mathcal{V}(x,c)$ inherits convexity from $g$ and $\sigma$, while the $\ell_2$-regularizer ensures strong convexity.
-Leveraging the radial monotonicity property of the strongly convex function, we design both a boundary separation loss and a parallel boundary sampler in Section \ref{sec:FTO}.
-To further justify the convex design of $\mathcal{V}$, we establish a probabilistic guarantee: in high-dimensional spaces, finite datasets are convexly separable with high probability.
-The proof refers to Appendix. \begin{proposition} Let $X_1 = \{x^{(i)}\}_{i=1}^N \subset [-1,1]^d$ and $X_2 = \{y^{(j)}\}_{j=1}^M \subset [-1,1]^d$ be i.i.d. uniform samples with $M \ge N$.
-The probability of convex separability satisfies: